eloj/radix-sorting/README.md

 Using multiples of eight bits for the radix is convenient, but not required.
 If we do, we limit ourselves to 8-bit or 16-bit wide radixes in practice.
-Using an intermediate size such as 11-bits with three passes saves us one pass for every 32-bits of key, but also makes it less likely for the column skipping to kick in, and adds a few extra masking operations.
+Using an intermediate size such as 11-bits with three passes saves us one pass for every 32-bits of key and may fit a low-level cache (L1/L2) better, but also makes it less likely for the column skipping to kick in, and adds a few extra masking operations.

 Going narrower could allow us to skip more columns in common workloads.
 There's definitely room for experimentation in this area, maybe even trying non-uniformly wide radixes (8-16-8) or